 The Sum of Its Parts: Earth as a System

 Imagine looking at a puzzle piece and trying to make sense of it.
 You might be able to make out the picture that is on it.
 At the very least, you can make out the colors and shapes.
-But imagine that you were able to fit that piece into a larger puzzle, figure out how it is connected to different shapes, and help us understand a larger picture.
-That’s analogous to the process of considering Earth as an integrated system instead of isolated parts.
-It allows us to explore our planet in a new way.
+But imagine that you are able to fit that piece into a larger puzzle, figure out how it is connected to different shapes, and begin to understand the larger picture.
+Considering Earth as an integrated system instead of isolated parts, instead of as separate pieces of a puzzle, allows us to view our planet in a new way.

-While the parts of the Earth system (air, water, land, life, and ice) interact in various ways, they are traditionally covered separately in science classes.
-Often, they are separate chapters of Earth science textbooks or in different textbooks altogether.
-Despite the challenges, many areas of science education are moving toward fostering student understanding of the connections between different parts of the planet.
+While the parts of the Earth system (air, water, land, life, and ice) interact in various ways, scientists have only recently begun viewing the picture as a whole.
+Despite the challenges, many areas of scientific research continue to move toward fostering understanding of the connections between different parts of the planet.
 Earth system science provides avenues to explore interdisciplinary science and ways to combine the natural and social sciences, arts, and culture.